yaydede/yaydede/_recent/recent-05-dotm.md

 title: "Call to action: Data on the Mind"
 collection: recent
 permalink: /recent/dotm
-citation: '<b>Call to action</b>: Using big or naturally occurring data sets (BONDS) to test theories outside the lab by finding the traces of the behavioral and cognitive processes within the human-generated data (Paxton & Griffiths, 2017, <i>Behavior Research Methods</i>).
+citation: '<b>Call to action</b>: Use big or naturally occurring data sets (BONDS) to test theories outside the lab by finding the traces of the behavioral and cognitive processes within the human-generated data (Paxton & Griffiths, 2017, <i>Behavior Research Methods</i>).
 Read the open-access